What does “wealth” mean to you?

 The thing is, budgeting sucks.
 Tracking every cent you spend, feeling bad when you go over or slip up – that’s not much fun.

-Instead, I suggest that you avoid the traditional ‘budgeting’ approach, and look at using rations instead.
+Instead, I suggest that you avoid the traditional ‘budgeting’ approach and consider using rations.

 I recommend splitting your expenses between Needs, Wants and Worries.
-Then divvying up your income into fixed percentages between each category.
+Then, divide up your income into fixed percentages between each category.
 I suggest:

 Using these fixed percentages makes it easier to manage – and avoids having to track every cent.